atl-jugheads/trapper-keeper/readme.md

 # The Trapper Keeper
 ## Here is a collection of the awesomest binders

+Binders are running reproducible Jupyter notebooks that run in the cloud.
+These awesome projects have excellent documentation and visuals.

 |Project|Binder Link|
 |------|------|
 |ipyvolume  | <a href="https://beta.mybinder.org/v2/gh/quantopian/qgrid-notebooks/master?filepath=index.ipynb" target="_blank"><img alt="Binder" src="http://mybinder.org/badge.svg"></a>|